-Alongside my private practice, I am the Eating Disorder Lead at a private addiction and eating disorder treatment centre in Surrey, where I help to deliver a comprehensive treatment programme, working with individuals, groups and family members.
+Alongside my private practice, I am a Senior Therapist at a private addiction and eating disorder treatment centre in Surrey, where I help to deliver a comprehensive treatment programme, working with individuals, groups and family members.
 I have previous experience in both private and community based settings, working with individuals who are struggling with addiction and other issues, as well as with family members, who also often need support.

 As well as my work in this field, I am also able to draw on my considerable experience working as a commercial professional, during which time I held a variety of senior management roles, working with and leading teams of people to achieve change and growth targets in industry.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).